petermaksymo/DEX-Capstone/README.md

 To execute script
 ```
-dev execute 0000000000000000000000000a550c18 <path to script from the compiled result>
+dev execute 0000000000000000000000000a550c18 <path to script from the compiled result> [parameters]
 ```
-Note: we still have to figure out how to pass an argument to the script executed
+Note: Script execution can only be done with root account on local net as far we can tell.
+Other accounts have to be passed as an address.
+We will need to discuss the workflow once Noah and Peter come back